zedricka/1D-array/README.md

-1D Arrays (Javascript)
+# 1D Arrays (Javascript)

+## Instructions
-Follow along with the live-coding by creating the functions in the 'app.js' file.
+1) Follow along with the live-coding by creating the functions in the `app.js` file.

-Run your program with the command:
+2) Run your program with the command:

-'node app.js'
+`node app.js`

+## Before next class
-As a supplement to the live-coding, you will complete all the questions in the '1D-arrays.txt' file.
+As a supplement to the live-coding, complete all the questions in the '1D-arrays.txt' file.
+This file will be checked at the beginning of the next class.